portlandcodeschool/frontend-freelancer/week08/week08_plan.md

 * Wireframes document (in Basecamp)
 * technical overivew - what aspects of wordpress you are going to use and how you plan on building the site

-### jQuery Interactive exercise

-* Fetching jQuery for use in your site
-* Using jQuery selection, traversal, manipulation
-* Implementing a simple UI pattern with jQuery